 6.4 Can victims of THB bring claims against the State or its officials for: i) direct involvement in THB; ii) failure to prevent THB or protect them from THB?
 Have there been cases where State agents or persons acting on behalf, or at the direction, of the State were found responsible for engagement in THB and/or failure to prevent it or protect victims from THB by third parties?
 Please provide information on any prosecutions against diplomatic and consular staff for alleged involvement in THB.

 The State Fund developed its internal feedback and complaints mechanism in order to collect all opinions and discontents from beneficiaries about any issues.
-Oral/written opinion and/or any protests will be hanlded by the administration.
+Oral/written opinion and/or any protests are handled by the administration.
 Complaints may be made verbally, in writing or anonymously.
-Complaints/feedbacks (verbal, written) are hanlded regularly by administration of Shelter, the State Fund will be informed about the case taking into consideration the content of the complaint, while the latter is obliged to carry out the measures defined by the law.
-In case a beneficiary expresses distrust towards the administration of the Shelter/Crisis center he can apply to the division of the monitoring, evaluation and project design or/and Director of the Fund (see attachment 1-5).
+Complaints/feedbacks (verbal, written) are hanlded regularly by Shelter administration, the State Fund is informed about the case and is taking into consideration the content of the complaint, while the latter is obliged to carry out the measures defined by the law.
+In case a beneficiary expresses distrust towards the administration of the Shelter/Crisis center, they can apply to the division of the monitoring, evaluation and project design or/and Director of the Fund (see attachment 1-5).
 Any person has the right to apply to the state fund in case he/she feels that his/her rights were violated by the fund or a personal.
-The beneficiary will receive an official answer within a determined time period.
+The beneficiary receives an official answer within a determined time period.

 Protection of victims and witnesses (Articles 28 and 30)